Synerise/android-sdk/README.md

 Sign in a client in order to obtain the JWT token, which could be used in subsequent requests.<br>
 The token is currently valid for 1 hour and SDK will refresh token before each call if it is expiring (but not expired).<br>
 Method requires valid and non-null phone number and password.
 Device ID is optional.<br>
-`signInByPhone` method also throws `InvalidPhoneNumberException` and `InvalidPasswordException` for you to catch and handle invalid phone number and/or password.<br>
+`signInByPhone` method also throws `InvalidPhoneNumberException` for you to catch and handle invalid phone number.<br>
 Method returns `IApiCall` to execute request.<br>
 Please note that you should NOT allow to sign in again (or sign up) when user is already signed in.
 Please sign out user first.<br>
 Moreover, please do not create multiple instances nor call this method multiple times before execution.